shukriadams/whobrokethebuild/docs/setup.md

 Updates are synced at the commit level, that is to say, Wbtb will always pull the latest commit from the branch provided.

+## Orphan records

+    FailOnOrphans: <bool> (default is true)

+Wbtb will fail to start if orphan records are detected in the database.
+This mechanism is there to catch misconfiguruation issues that would otherwise go unnoticed.
+You can disable this check, at your own risk, by setting `FailOnOrphans` to `false`.

 ## Daemon Interval

 Interval daemons tick at.
 In seconds.
 Must be an integer.
 Default is 60 seconds.